Toenail Fungus (Onychomycosis)

 Factors that increase the risk of developing toenail fungus include:

-Having a chronic illnesses, such as diabetes or HIV
+- Having a chronic illness, such as diabetes

 However, many people with toenail fungus have no clear risk factors.